greg-raven/Uncommon-Sense/_posts/2017-11-14-what-free-speech-is.md

 ---
-title: 'What free speech is'
+title: "What free speech is"
 layout: post
 categories:
 - speech